 What your generosity can do for others

-$25 will pay for two children to enjoy an inspiring theatre experience
+$25 pays for two children to enjoy an inspiring theatre experience

-$50 will provide five weeks of engaging arts and music instruction for a person 55 or older
+$50 provides five weeks of engaging arts and music instruction for a senior citizen

-$100 will provide a young person 14 weeks of participation in a string ensemble
+$100 provides a young person 14 weeks of participation in a string ensemble

-$250 will provide a class of elementary students a day of creative arts instruction at their school
+$250 allows a class of elementary students a day of creative arts instruction at their school

-$500 may provide a young person 18 weeks of private instruction on any instrument
+$500 pays for a young person to attend 18 weeks of private instruction on any instrument

 All inquiries may be sent to: